-I am the father of João, Irene and Teresa.
+I am the father of João, Irene, Teresa and Joaquim.

 And I have understood that from their arrival there’s been a transformation in me, a one-way ticket: it’s choosing what is best in the profession I have chosen (I work as an advertising professional, mostly as a copywriter, but also as creative director and – don’t ask me how – designer).
 We can (and should) use communication to build a better world.
 Being less utopic: a fairer society.
 Being more realistic: we can contribute for our home to be a mirror of what we expect to happen on the outside.
 And it is, as small as it seems, huge.
 A step for our children to understand what is really important, for them to see it happen – practically – in their private universes and, of course, for them to grow with the ability of spreading more solid values.
 This is what I am here for.
 And my work is only a consequence of what I try to do here, in my home, from where I am writing now.